We have had a lot of comments on our Heritage 75 and the Retro 86 with people questioning why we designed a 7.125” profile instead of something wider.

 Most players will be hitting 80% of their shots within an inch or two of the center of the paddles sweet spot.
 Don’t believe me, look at your existing paddle.
 The most wear on a paddle is and should be close to the center.
 If its not, a wider paddle isn’t going to help you.

-Too many people play with paddles that are too wide and drag around a lot of extra bulk as a result, slowing their reaction time, resulting in more errors and missed shots.
+Too many people play with paddles that are too wide and drag around a lot of extra bulk.
+The result is slower reaction time resulting in more errors and missed shots.
 You can’t hit it if you can’t get to it.

 The design of the 86 and Heritage moves the sweet spot towards the head of the paddle which when using the wrist for extra snap generates more power due to paddle speed at point of contact.